Shivamshukla14/DSAI_BDT_PART-I/README.md

 # DSAI_BDT_PART-I
-This repository is a journal which contains all the Practicals of Big Data for Sem II
+This repository is used for journal submission which contains all the Practicals of Big Data for Sem II